What are the CBD hemp oil effects?

 In the results of our ongoing survey on people who are currently using CBD products, many reported that CBD makes you feel more calm and relaxed – and may even help you deal with daily life issues.

 Is CBD Oil Safe?

 The NCBI conducted a review on the ‘Safety and side effects of cannabidiol’.
-Their verdict?
-That controlled administration is completely non-toxic and safe in both humans and animals with minimal side effects from CBD hemp oil.
-It does not affect physiological parameters like heart rate or body temperature.
+Their verdict was that controlled administration is completely non-toxic and safe in both humans and animals with minimal side effects.
+They further argued that it does not affect physiological parameters like a person's heart rate and body temperature.

 How long does CBD stay in your system?

 Hemp-derived CBD is legal in all US states and most European countries – so there’s no need to worry whether you could pass a Cannabis drug test as the majority of urine drug screens don’t detect CBD anyway.

 That being said, it’s thought that CBD stays in your system for two to five days (according to clinical studies performed on patients affected by Huntington’s disease).
 However, the amount of time for the molecule to completely leave the human body depends on each person – as well as the quantity of CBD taken.